chocolatey/choco-wiki/Installation.md

   * Copy/Move over the items from the old lib/bin directory.
   * Delete your old install directory.

+**NOTE**: There is one really important consideration when installing Chocolatey to a non-default location - Chocolatey only locks down the permissions to Admins when installed to the default location.
+If you are installing to another location, you will need to handle this yourself.
+This is due to alternative locations could have a range of permissions that should not be changed - see https://github.com/chocolatey/choco/issues/398 for more details.

 **Can I install with a proxy?** Yes

 Chocolatey will detect and use a system set proxy.
 However some proxies will need to be set explicitly.
 To do so, you would do similar to [[Proxy settings for Chocolatey|Proxy-Settings-for-Chocolatey]]